Final report for FNC19-1173

 Educational & Outreach Activities

 We also presented our findings at the Michigan Family Farm Conference on February 8, 2020.
-Approxiamtely 55 farmers were in attendance.
+Approximately 55 farmers were in attendance.

-We will apply to present at the Michigan Small Farm Conference in 2021.
+We presented at the Michigan Food & Farm Conference 2021 virtually.

 Here is why we chose to intercrop: